textbookRP/textbookRP/README.md

 Greetings!
-I'm textbook, a nonvice developer.
+I'm textbook, a novice developer.
 You can contact me on discord, Textbook#8068.

 <!---
 textbookRP/textbookRP is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.